google/api

 HttpRule

-method kind.
-The path template can refer to fields in the request
+template may refer to one or more fields in the gRPC request message, as long

 service Messaging {